Peppered Amongst the Mountainscapes

 Can you please describe this so-called “distinct” perception?

 No!
 I shall not!
 I’ve already elaborated multitudinous times.
 You are, at this moment, reading the collection of documents that contains these elaborations.
-Were I to choose a specific blog post, however, here would be a good start, especially the arrow / blunt object contrast.
+Were I to choose a specific blog post, however, this blog post would be a good start, especially the arrow / blunt object contrast.

 Oouh!Flickering Moods